|

 all that bad, for an entirely built environment, if you're on an expense account.

-In the one jet-lag day granted us, I had the opportunity to go for a long run
+In the one jet-lag day granted us, we had the opportunity to go for a long run

 out towards Moreton Bay on the coast, and never saw a natural thing anywhere (except